-I confess: being a beginning blogger hasn’t been as much fun as I thought it would be.
+I confess: starting a blog hasn’t always been as much fun as I thought it would be.

-I’d been studying blogging for over a year and I thought, Hey, I can do that.
-So I finally pulled the trigger and bought a domain name and set up hosting with Siteground.
+I’d been studying blogging for over a year and I really thought I was ready to do it for real.
+So I finally pulled the trigger and bought a domain name and hosting.

 Turns out, it’s A LOT harder than I thought.

-They made it look so easy and I was pretty confident that I’d be able to start a blog and build an audience fairly quickly.
+They made it look so easy.
+I was pretty confident that I’d be able to start a blog and build an audience fairly quickly.

-Needless to say, I was overly-optimistic and I waayyy overestimated my abilities as a beginning blogger.
+Needless to say, I waayyy overestimated my abilities.

-After three months of blogging, I’ve made a little progress but nowhere near what I expected.
+After three months of blogging, I’d made a little progress but nowhere near what I expected.

-7 Lessons Every Beginning Blogger Needs to Know
+7 Lessons Every Beginning Blogger Needs to Learn

 Can you say overwhelming?